Identity area

 Administrative history

-The CCNCTO is a local member chapter of the umbrella Chinese Canadian National Council (CCNC) that was formed in Ontario in 1980 as an outcome of the Anti-W5 campaign protesting the irresponsible journalism of CTV.
-Chinese Canadians across the country had mobilized against the national television network’s W5 program segment “Campus Giveaway” that depicted Chinese Canadian students as “foreigners” taking up “Canadian” spots on university campuses.
+The CCNCTO is a local member chapter of the umbrella Chinese Canadian National Council that was formed in Ontario in 1980 (as the Chinese Canadian National Council for Equality) as an outcome of the Anti-W5 campaign protesting the irresponsible journalism of CTV.
+Chinese Canadians across the country had mobilized against the national television network’s W5 program segment “Campus Giveaway” (aired September 30, 1979) that depicted Chinese-presenting students as “foreigners” taking up “Canadian” spots on university campuses.
 In Toronto, an Ad Hoc Committee Against W5 under the Chinese Canadian Council of Ontario first gathered in support of University of Toronto students whose images were included in the segment without their consent and who took legal action against CTV.
-The fourteen-month campaign concluded with a public apology from CTV and the formation of the Chinese Canadian National Council and some of its first member chapters.
+The campaign concluded in April 1980 with a public apology from CTV and the formation of the Chinese Canadian National Council for Equality and some of its first member chapters.
 The Toronto Chapter is a direct offspring of the Toronto Ad Hoc Committee Against W5.

 A major, decades-long issue within the Chinese Canadian community taken up by the CCNC and supported by the CCNCTO was the campaign for redress among those who had paid the discriminatory Chinese head tax to enter Canada under the country's Chinese Immigration Act (1885-1947).